 According to their website, Nature in Art Museum is the world’s first museum and art gallery dedicated to fine, decorative and applied art inspired by nature.
 I had to visit this museum as I love nature in art.
 The museum is small, but filled with wonderful paintings, ceramics and sculptures.
 We weren’t allowed to take pictures inside the museum, but I took some pictures outside, in the beautiful gardens.

 Nature in Art Museum is housed in Wallsworth Hall, an 18th century Georgian mansion.
 The architecture of the building is beautiful.
-From the 1740s and until 1987 when it was bought by Nature in Art Trust the building has an interesting history, you can read about it here.
+From the 1740s and until 1987 when it was bought by Nature in Art Trust the building has an interesting history.

 The anniversary sundial, on the lawn at the entrance in the Hall.
 The sundial, made by Ben Jones, was installed in 2013 to mark the 25th anniversary of the museum.